meta-llama/llama-stack/tests/README.md

 ### Re-recording tests

+#### Local Re-recording (Manual Setup Required)

-If you want to re-record tests, you can do so with:
+If you want to re-record tests locally, you can do so with:

 ```bash
 LLAMA_STACK_TEST_INFERENCE_MODE=record \